Boro23-wq/boro-blogs/content/blog/development/next-strapi.md

 > Make sure you have the Database connection string saved in .env file in DATABASE_URI.

-For setting up the database, there's a really concise documentation by Strapi, which can be found [here.](https://strapi.io/documentation/developer-docs/latest/guides/databases.html) Please make sure you go through the MongoDB section (in the documentation) to set up the database.
+For setting up the database, there's concise documentation by Strapi, which can be found [here.](https://strapi.io/documentation/developer-docs/latest/guides/databases.html) Please make sure you go through the MongoDB section (in the documentation) to set up the database.

 We are now all set with the backend/server part of our configuration.
-As you can tell there's only a few configuration required in order to set up Strapi.
+As you can tell there are only a few configurations required in order to set up Strapi.
 Quite easy!

 ## Setting up Next.js for frontend

-In our Next.js application all we have to do is set up the Strapi client in order to make a request to the server for retreving the content that we stored earlier.
+In our Next.js application, all we have to do is set up the Strapi client in order to make a request to the server for retrieving the content that we stored earlier.
 The way we set up a Strapi Client is by exporting a class like so:

 ```js:title=StrapiClient.js
 export default class StrapiClient {